alestrami/ShapeSplat-Gaussian_MAE/render_scripts/README.md

 With render output and modified dataset_readers.py you can start training the ShapeNet and ModelNet or other CAD models efficiently.

+## ALE ADDED
+Once you created the dataset with the previous instruction, you could either run the classic gaussian splatting repo or run gsplat through splatfacto.
+Unfortunately gpslat only accept COLMAP outputs but you can workaround it and have the viewer using nerfstudio.
+The command, for a synthethic blender dataset is:

+ns-train splatfacto blender-data --data /path/to/your/data/folder/

 ## Citation